fuodorov/vk-sms-service/README.md

-# api_01_sms
+# SMS service

-API 01 sms
+Uses the vk.com API and sends a text message if a friend gets online.

-A bot that sends an SMS notification when a certain VK user appears online.
+Created with Twilio service